| Title: | Lorenz and Penalized Lorenz Regressions |

 weights |

-A first estimator of the link function, neglecting the assumption of monotonicity, is obtained with function locpol
+A first estimator of the link function, neglecting the assumption of monotonicity, is obtained using the procedure chosen via method.

 A list with the following components